 Andy served as Chair of the Maryland Commission on Disabilities from 2010-2015.
 The Commission advises the Maryland Department of Disabilities on changes to improve, reorganize, or streamline services for people with disabilities.

-Appeals, Business Disputes, Civil Litigation, Civil Rights, Criminal Defense, Defense of Professional Licenses, Disability Rights, Personal Injury/Wrongful Death, Professional Malpractice, Public Interest Litigation
+Appeals, Business Disputes, Civil Litigation, Civil Rights, Criminal Defense, Defense of Professional Licenses, Disability Rights, Election Law, Personal Injury/Wrongful Death, Professional Malpractice, Public Interest Litigation

 - University of Maryland School of Law, J.D. with Honors, 1982.

 - Indiana University, Bloomington, B.A. with Honors in Political Science, 1978

 - Coeditor of the leading Maryland appellate treatise, Sandler & Levy, APPELLATE PRACTICE FOR THE MARYLAND LAWYER: STATE & FEDERAL, 4th ed.
 (MSBA)